kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 The Entourage anti-pattern in simple Enlgish means that when you invite one, and only one, friend to your party, we brings his own uninvited friends.
 This causes undesirable dependency management.

-The Entourage anti-pattern brings unnecessary dependencies on board.
+It brings unnecessary dependencies on board.

 When we develop a project and add references to another project of conrcrete implementations with references to other projects of concrete implementations as well, or/and nuget packages too, therefore we have to add those references as well.
 In simple words, in a ASP.NET Web app project, in the bin folder